nguyenducanh97/Phosphorus_data/README.md

 # Affiliation

-This repository contains code for the paper entitled "Ultrahigh-capacity and porosity Ranunculus-like MgO adsorbent for Phosphorus Treatment from aqueous solutions and Simulation with Deep Belief Network" authored by Duc Anh Nguyen and Am Jang from the Department of Global Smart City, Sungkyunkwan University (SKKU), 2066, Seobu-ro, Jangan-gu, Suwon-si, Gyeonggi-do 16419, Republic of Korea.
+This repository contains code for the paper entitled "Super-sorption Capacity of Phosphorus from aqueous solutions by Ultrahigh-capacity and Porosity Ranunculus-like MgO" authored by Duc Anh Nguyen and Am Jang from the Department of Global Smart City, Sungkyunkwan University (SKKU), 2066, Seobu-ro, Jangan-gu, Suwon-si, Gyeonggi-do 16419, Republic of Korea.
 The published article can be found on [].

 ## Introduction